 Before coming to the Bar, Lauren served as a chief of staff, a financial and risk analyst and an executive director at firms including JPMorgan, Standard & Poors and Oppenheimer.
 In her twelve year career in financial services, Lauren advised corporate and individual clients.
 Prior to pupillage, Lauren also did work for the Free Representation Unit, The Access to Justice Foundation, Allen & Overy, and T V Edwards.

-Lauren is Treasurer of the Middle Temple Young Barristers’ Association.
+Lauren is an officer of the Middle Temple Young Barristers’ Association.

 If you would like any further information about Lauren’s practice, please contact Field Court Chambers clerks or call +44 (0)20 7405 6114.

 Lauren regularly appears in the employment tribunal, accepting instructions on behalf of both employees and employers.
 Lauren has been instructed in cases involving unfair and wrongful dismissal; constructive dismissal; discrimination on the grounds of race and disability; failures to make reasonable adjustments; failures to pay minimum wage; construction of contracts including obligations to pay bonuses; and unlawful deduction of wages.
 During pupillage she also gained experience in restraints of trade, age discrimination, compromise agreements, disciplinary procedures and whistle-blowing.

 Lauren has been commended in her employment work for her temperament and an extraordinary ability to remain calm and focused in times of pressure.

 Prior to coming to the Bar, Lauren’s work in financial services included managing employment matters for multi-national commercial firms where she gained experience in directors’ duties, TUPE, employers’ liability, disciplinary and grievance procedures, and pensions.
 She has also been an active Employment Tribunal volunteer at the Free Representation Unit since 2013.